Erika Lancaster-Artist, Content Creator & Online Art Teacher

 Hey there, fellow artists!

 I'm easing back into my regular work routine after my trip to Canada and really wanted to make some time for a watercolor illustration I could have fun with.
-Of course, I went for food!

 Whilst in Toronto, I took a few pictures of food items I ordered at restaurants and cafes.
-I thought this sandwich would be a good one to get back into the flow of painting after my break!
+I thought this sandwich would be a good one to get back into the flow of painting after my break.

 Today's blog post will be a short one, but stay tuned for next Friday's post/YouTube video, because a meatier article related to how I stayed creative during my trip is in the works!
-I'll be sharing specific tips to make traveling both enjoyable AND productive as an artist!

 Watercolor Painting Process